 Additionally, entering the correct billing address is only directly relevant with the purchase of a physical good.
-If ordering concert tickets for digital delivery to the customer’s email inbox, the AVS code can only determine if the purchaser knows the cardholder’s billing information; it does nothing to verify whether the purchaser is truly the cardholder.
-Unfortunately, when it comes to shipping addresses, fraudsters are often more accurate than the cardholders themselves!
+If a customer orders concert tickets for digital delivery to their email inbox, the AVS code can only determine if the purchaser knows the cardholder’s billing information; it does nothing to verify whether the purchaser is truly the cardholder.
+Unfortunately, when it comes to shipping addresses, fraudsters are often more accurate than the cardholders themselves.

 The AVS response may also provide data related to the billing address.
-For example, if you use a [service to look up] whether phone number (555) 555-5555 is associated with 123 Oak Street, and that address receives a Y response, you can be confident that the phone number belongs to the cardholder, if you wanted to call and ask, “Did you buy concert tickets from us?”
+For example, if you investigate whether phone number (555) 555-5555 is associated with 123 Oak Street, and that address receives a Y response, you can be confident that the phone number belongs to the cardholder—in the event that, you wanted to call and ask them if they’d purchased concert tickets from your business.

 The card verification value (or CVV) is a response provided by the processor that indicates whether or not the purchaser correctly entered a 3- or 4-digit code during online checkout.
 For Visa, MasterCard and Discover, the code is 3 digits on the back of each card: